-Luke is also an anonymous book, perhaps the work of latter interpolators, from the stories of Luke, companion of the apostle Paul.
-At any rate, it is under anoymous authorship, and as evidenced by many varying fragments that have been found, it was revised heavily, particularly in the West in the early centuries.
+Luke is also an anonymous book, perhaps the work of latter interpolators, from the stories of Luke, a companion of the apostle Paul.
+At any rate, it is under anonymous authorship, and as evidenced by many varying fragments that have been found, it was revised heavily, particularly in the West in the early centuries.
 No two surviving texts of Luke are alike.
-It is often coupled with Acts as a sequential account of Jesus and then his followers.
+It is often coupled with Acts as a sequential account of Jesus and his followers.

 He prays aloud to God: “Father forgive them for they know not what they do” (23:34).
 And darkness comes over the land from the sixth hour to the ninth hour, until Jesus cries up: “Father into thy hands I commend my spirit” (23:46).
 Joseph of Aramathea, a “just” “counsellor” buries Jesus.

-The source for the gospel according to John is the disciple “whom Jesus loved” -an anonymous person that tradition ascribed to John.
+The source for the gospel according to John is the disciple “whom Jesus loved” -an anonymous person that tradition has ascribed to John.
 It is a gospel about the logos, sometimes translated into English as the “word.”
 The text relates the history of the word that was with God in the beginning (an allusion to the opening of Genesis), In fact, the word is God.
 The power of the word is attested to, as John the Baptist paves the way for the coming light of the word, and the word becomes flesh (in the form of Jesus).
-Who is Jesus?
-According to John, he is the undying embodiment of the logos, which created our world and also can never die.
+And who is Jesus?
+According to John, he is the undying embodiment of the logos, which has created our world and also can never die.

 In this way, John, is remarkably different from the three previous gospels (so-called “synoptic gospels” for their historical accounts of Jesus’s life) in that John presents an existential option for readers and listeners to simply believe (“credo” in Latin), rather than behave in accordance with the “kingdom of heaven” as described in Matthew.
-As the logos Jesus overcomes death, and the miracles of Jesus are mere means to show the people of the true things, the immutable unperishable things.
+As the logos Jesus overcomes death, and the miracles of Jesus are mere means to show the people true things, and the immutable, unperishable things.
 Jesus calls himself the “light of the world” (8:12), the “good shepherd who giveth life for his sheep” (10:11) “the resurrection and the life that he that believeth in him though he were yet dead shall yet live” (11:25).
 Jesus also says: “Verily, verily I say unto you, Except a corn of wheat fall into the ground and die: it abideth alone, but if it die, it bringeth forth much fruit” (12:24) and “Greater love hath no man than this, that a man lay down his life for his friends” (15:13).
-The teaching of John is one of self-sacrifice (passion), love, and friendship.
+The teaching of John is of self-sacrifice (passion), love, and friendship.
 Jesus tells his followers to pursue the light, bring forth fruit, and spread love and self-sacrifice.
-This is notably distinct from Jesus’s claims in the Sermon on the Moun in Matthew in which he commands his followers to love their enemies, rather than lay their lives down, out of love, for their friends.
+This is notably distinct from Jesus’s claims in the Sermon on the Mount in Matthew in which he commands his followers to love their enemies, rather than lay down their lives, out of love, for their friends.
 The distinction between friends and enemies is a key element of the question of justice in Plato’s Republic.